-With two of the seasons majors in the books, the 2019 Charles Schwab Challenge is setting up to be a pivotal event for a number of prominent players.
+The 2020 Charles Schwab Challenge is the relaunch of the 2020 PGA Tour season and a pivotal event for a number of prominent players.

-There’s star power at the top of the field, with half the world’s top-10 ranked players teeing it up at the historic track, including defending champion, and world No. 3, Justin Rose, who enters off a mediocre T29 at the PGA, but owns three top-10s in his four previous starts.
+There’s star power at the top of the field, with seven of the world’s top-10 ranked players teeing it up at the historic track, including all of the top-5.

 FULL FIELD & ODDS